seemoo-lab/bcm-rpi3/README.md

 ## Caveats
 * ~~Switching channels does not work~~ it works now, but it needs a patch in the kernel, see 8f4b7501dedf72306c471e4962478b8ffe91d7a8
+* Injection does not work (due to problems with the brcmfmac driver)

 ## Read our papers